API reference

 • started_at (datetime | None) – the time at which the execution of the job was started

-• acquired_by (str | None) – the unique identifier of the worker that has acquired the job for execution
+• acquired_by (str | None) – the unique identifier of the scheduler that has acquired the job for execution

-• acquired_until (str | None) – the time after which other workers are free to acquire the job for processing even if it is still marked as acquired
+• acquired_until (str | None) – the time after which other schedulers are free to acquire the job for processing even if it is still marked as acquired

 property original_scheduled_time: datetime | None